elmiomar/elmiomar.github.io/_posts/2018-07-16-hello-and-welcome.md

 I am so excited to finally have my own website and blog up and running.
 I’ve been waiting for this moment for so long.

 I created this blog for two main reasons.
-The first, to be able to share my knowledge and the main events in my life with the world -- and eventually my subscribers – and get feedback.
+The first, to be able to share my knowledge and the main events in my life with my family, my friends and the world -- and eventually my usual readers – and get their feedback.
 The second, I am very passionate about my work and what I do, and I want a way to document and archive it.

 I am a network engineer and a wannabe software engineer.
 After graduating from Morocco in 2015, with a Networking and Telecommunications Engineering degree, I got an offer to join the National Institute of Standards and Technology for a research position in the field of Computer Networks.
 I accepted of course, as it is a great chance for me to widen my knowledge, improve my skills, and discover a new world and country.
 And...what a country!